jadecobra/python_tdd_exercises/source/functions.rst

        def accepts_positional_and_keyword_arguments(first_name, last_name=None):
            return first_name, last_name
     all tests are still passing
-* we did not add a default argument for ``first_name``, What if we test What would happen if we did
+* I did not add a default argument for ``first_name``, What if I test What would happen if I did
   .. code-block:: python

        def accepts_positional_and_keyword_arguments(first_name=None, last_name=None):
            return first_name, last_name
-    we still have passing tests.
-It looks like python lets us use default arguments with no issues, and we can provide keyword arguments positionally without using the name. add another test to prove this
+    I still have passing tests.
+It looks like python lets us use default arguments with no issues, and I can provide keyword arguments positionally without using the name. add another test to prove this
 * add a test to ``test_functions_with_positional_and_keyword_arguments``
   .. code-block:: python